Kiarasht/Space-Station-Tracker/README.md

-# Space-Station-Tracker
+# Space Station Tracker
-An android application that keeps track of the International Space Station.
+An android application that keeps track of the International Space Station and notify you if it happens to pass by your location.
+It's also said that you should be able to see the station with a naked eye from earth.
+So keep an eye for it :)

 This library is using the following:
 - MaterialIntroTutorial https://github.com/spongebobrf/MaterialIntroTutorial